kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 ### Preparation

+- Please make sure you have already signed up for your presentation weeks (maximum two per week)
+- I strongly advise you to begin reading around the areas of your potential interest to settle on a general area for your long essay.
+This is not an essay that one researches and writes in the week or two before the deadline but a semester long work.
 * Why not get one of your blog entries out of the way by posting something on one of the elective readings you did for last week or this week?
 Or one of the further readings?

 ### Required Reading